Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **1st-level spell**

     You learn a 1st-level spell from either the Warlock spell list.
-Once you cast it, you must finish a short or long rest before you can cast it again.
+Once you cast it, you must finish a Short Rest or Long Rest before you can cast it again.
 Constitution is your spellcasting ability.

     - When you cast the 1st-level spell, you can expend one of your Hit Dice and roll it.